Hollenbeck Bike Lanes

 The majority of Hollenbeck residents do not use or need street parking.
 On a typical night, only 11% of street parking is occupied, representing 39 cars.
 Hollenbeck houses have at least 4 parking spaces and on average 5 parking spaces on their property.
 Many have more.
 75% of houses have at least 1 unoccupied driveway space.
 Many of the 39 cars can be parked on the driveway.
 For the small minority of residents who need additional parking, side streets are available within a short walk away.

 Replacing street parking with bike lanes has been done before on other Sunnyvale residential streets.
 Sunnyvale Avenue, Maude Avenue, and Homestead Road are three notable examples.
-After conversion, these roads became safe for cyclists, and residents were able to resolve their parking needs.
+Parking usage on Sunnyvale Ave and Maude Ave before bike lanes were much higher than on Hollenbeck (62% and 26%, respectively, vs. 11% on Hollenbeck).
+After bike lanes were installed, these roads became safe for cyclists, and residents were able to resolve their parking needs.

 * Street parking data collected by the City.
-Off-street parking data collected by Sunnyvale Safe Streets.
+Driveway parking data collected by Sunnyvale Safe Streets.

 WHERE WILL DELIVERY VANS, VISITORS, AND CONTRACTORS PARK?